hsotoparada/DeepPhasePick/README.md

     util.plot_predicted_wf_phases(dpp_config, dpp_data, dpp_model)

-Three additional optional arguments allow to modify the plots content.
+Three additional optional function parameters allow to modify the plots content.
-The argument `plot_comps` defines which seismogram components are plotted.
+The parameter `plot_comps` defines which seismogram components are plotted.
-The argument `plot_probs` defines the probability time series of which classes are plotted.
+The parameter `plot_probs` defines the probability time series of which classes are plotted.
-Finally, the argument `shift_probs` controlls if the plotted probability time series are shifted in time, according to the optimized hyperparamter values defining the picking window for each class.
+Finally, the parameter `shift_probs` controlls if the plotted probability time series are shifted in time, according to the optimized hyperparamter values defining the picking window for each class.

 For example, the following will plot the predicted picks, the vertical ('Z') and north ('N') seismogram components,